pmd/pmd/docs/pages/next_major_development.md

   in the same expression.
 In PMD 7 this and more cases will be covered by a new rule {% rule java/codestyle/UnnecessaryBoxing %}.

-* Since 6.37.0: The Java rule {% rule java/errorprone/MissingBreakInSwitch %} has been renamed to
+* Since 6.37.0: The Java rule `MissingBreakInSwitch` (errorprone) has been renamed to
   {% rule java/errorprone/ImplicitSwitchFallThrough %}.

 * Since 6.46.0: The following Java rules are deprecated and removed from the quickstart ruleset, as the new rule